-Entrepreneur, scholar, and psychologist, Lori Sokol, Ph.D. is President of Sokol Media, LLC, the publisher of business magazines that advocate for diversity in the workplace.
-Through these publications and a body of other work, Dr. Sokol covers a number of pertinent social issues including gender equality, the needs of working parents, environmental sustainability and strides made by female professionals determined to smash the proverbial ‘glass ceiling.’
+Entrepreneur, scholar, and psychologist, Lori Sokol’s career spans over 35 years of reporting, writing, researching and publishing on such pertinent social issues as gender equality, the needs of working parents, environmental sustainability and strides made by female professionals determined to smash the proverbial ‘glass ceiling.’

 As a doctoral candidate in Educational Psychology, Dr. Sokol’s research specifically focused on the media’s influence in crafting gender roles, further seeking to expose how stereotypes are created and maintained.
 She has published academic articles on ‘Psychology and the Media,’ taught Media Psychology through the University of Beijing, China, and served as an Adjunct Professor in the Psychology Department at Montclair State University where she taught the course, ‘Psychology of Women.’

-Her articles on gender equality have also appeared in the Baltimore Sun, the NY Times Business Blog, Slate.com, and The Huffington Post, and she has appeared on MSNBC, CNBC, WPIX and Fox Five Live.
+Dr. Sokol has also served as the keynote speaker at a number of global women’s conferences throughout Asia and Europe, and her articles have appeared in the Baltimore Sun, the NY Times, Slate.com, and The Huffington Post.
+She has also been interviewed on MSNBC, CNBC, WPIX and Fox Five Live.
 Her book, Flex Primer for the New Future of Work, was published by Working Mother Media in 2011.

 Email Lori Sokol